Vauxoo/cfdilib/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a `docstring`_, and add the feature to the list in README.rst.
 3. The pull request should work for Python 2.6, 2.7, 3.3, 3.4 and 3.5, and for PyPy.
 Check
    https://travis-ci.org/vauxoo/cfdilib/pull_requests